After feast in Vegas, Arizona coach Tommy Lloyd hoping Wildcats not too stuffed

-The Arizona Wildcats are 5-0, beat two teams by more than 50, dumbfounded Michigan on ESPN, hopped into the national rankings and now might have the best resume so far of any Pac-12 team.
+The Arizona Wildcats are 5-0, beat two teams by more than 50 points, dumbfounded then-No. 4 Michigan on ESPN, hopped into the national rankings and now might have the best résumé so far of any Pac-12 team.

 Is there anything for the Wildcats to worry about?